-BFTH is currently the only organization in Mbarara and among a few in Uganda which engages in efforts to resettle vulnerable children into families.
+BFTH was the first organization in Mbarara to engage in efforts to resettle vulnerable children into families.
 BFTH’s operations are based on the United Nations’ Guidelines for Alternative Care for Children which were endorsed at the UN General Assembly 64th Session held on 24 February 2010.
 BFTH’s mission to find a family for every child is in line with UN’s mission “to support efforts to keep children in, or return them to, the care of their family or, failing this, to find another appropriate and permanent solution, including adoption“.

 BFTH believes that the family is “the fundamental group of society and the natural environment for growth, well-being and protection of children” as outlined in the UN guidelines for alternative care.
 We believe that long-term institutionalization has adverse effects on the physical, emotional and psychological well-being of a child and therefore works to minimize the institutionalization of children.